 In 2015 the Building & Planning Department received a complaint with regards to fencing constructed within the floodway fringe of the Schuylkill River.
-An inspection of the property revealed that newer fences had been installed within the floodway fringe on several properties along River Road in violation of the Floodplain District, which was enacted in 1973.
-Enforcement letters were sent to the property owners in violation, including those whose homes were constructed after the enactment of the Floodplain District and those who installed visibly newer fencing.
-Staff determined not to send enforcement letters where the age of older fencing could not be documented.
+An inspection of the property revealed that newer fences had been installed within the floodway fringe on numerous properties along River Road in violation of the Floodplain District, which was originally enacted in 1973.
+Violation letters were sent to the property owners with violations, including a number of homes that were constructed within the last 10 years.
+Staff did not send violation letters to property owners with fences where the age of older fencing could not be documented.